1 9 7 6 – 1 9 7 9 (UK)

 Instead, he was blessed with Leonard Rossiter, who delivered an outstanding performance in the role.

 Reginald Iolanthe Perrin had worked in the same boring job with Sunshine Desserts for 20 years.
-Every day he left his boring Norbiton home, took the same boring train journey, arrived at his boring office, and was greeted by his boring secretary Joan who he dreamed of having an affair with.
+Every day he left his boring Norbiton home, took the same boring train journey, arrived at his boring office, and was greeted by his boring secretary Joan (Sue Nicholls) – a middle-aged bundle of simmering sexuality – who he dreamed of having an affair with.

-The business is run by C J, a powerful figure full of impressive-sounding aphorisms that, on analysis, prove meaningless, comprising a heap of mixed metaphors and clichés piled one on top of another.
+The business is run by CJ (John Barron), a powerful figure full of impressive-sounding aphorisms that, on analysis, prove meaningless, comprising a heap of mixed metaphors and clichés piled one on top of another.

-Perrin’s colleagues, Tony Webster and David Harris-Jones, are equally superficial and lacking in original thoughts, meeting any suggestion with a simple one-word platitude, “Great!”
+Perrin’s colleagues, Tony Webster (Trevor Adams) and David Harris-Jones (Bruce Bould), are equally superficial and lacking in original thoughts, meeting any suggestion with a simple one-word platitude, “Great!”
 (Tony) or “Super!”
 (David), so that the only difference between them is chemical: Tony bluffs that he is one of life’s great kidders, amazingly confident and about to go places, whereas David is an intensely nervous individual, with zero confidence and a perpetually sweaty deportment.

-The dithering company doctor is no use either: he knows nothing about medicine and lives in hope that a sick female employee might be ‘feeling chesty’ so that he can have an opportunity to examine the problem area.
+The dithering company doctor ‘Doc’ Morrisey (John Horsley) is no use either: he knows nothing about medicine and lives in the hope that a sick female employee might be “feeling chesty” so that he can have an opportunity to examine the problem area.

-At home, Reggie’s wife Elizabeth is pleasant and understanding, but it’s her very tolerance and unchanging reliability that grates on Reggie and adds to his malaise.
+At home, Reggie’s wife Elizabeth is pleasant and understanding, but her very tolerance and unchanging reliability grates on Reggie and adds to his malaise.

-Then there is Reggie’s exceedingly boring son-in-law Tom, who makes appalling home-made wine, and his wildly off-centre brother-in-law Jimmy, whose military background seems to have cast him adrift in civilian life where he appears hopelessly out of his depth, using militaristic forms of speech to explain his predicament (“No food.
+Then there is Reggie’s exceedingly boring son-in-law Tom, who makes appalling home-made wine, and his wildly off-centre brother-in-law Jimmy (Geoffrey Palmer), whose military background seems to have cast him adrift in civilian life where he appears hopelessly out of his depth, using militaristic forms of speech to explain his predicament (“No food.
 Bit of a cock-up on the catering front”).

 From episode one, Perrin’s life is brain-numbingly predictable and repetitive – the train ride into London is always 11 minutes late, whatever the excuse – but there are already signs that he is going off the rails with his lapses into surreal reverse logic and a bizarre habit of visualising a hippopotamus whenever thinking of his mother-in-law.